Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

-Here, $\|\mhat{\beta}\|_1 = \sqrt{m}$, implying that the $\ell_\infty$ adversarial risk would grow with a rate $\Omega(m)$ by Eq.~\eqref{eq:approximation-advrisk}.
-This is one example where the traditional risk goes to zero with the number of features \textit{at the same time} as the $\ell_\infty$ adversarial risk grows indefinitely.
+Here, $\|\mhat{\beta}\|_1 = \sqrt{m}$, implying that the $\ell_\infty$-adversarial risk would grow with a rate $\Omega(m)$ by Eq.~\eqref{eq:ineq_adversarial_risk}.
+This is one example where the risk goes to zero with the number of features \textit{at the same time} as the $\ell_\infty$-adversarial risk grows indefinitely.
+The risk and the $\ell_\infty$-adversarial risk for this example are displayed in Fig.~\ref{fig:weak-features}(a).

 There are two aspects of this example that we will further refine in the coming sections.
 The first is that we are using an estimator that is obtained by minimizing the true risk, which is not a procedure that can be used in practice.
-In what follows, we show that a similar effect can be obtained if the empirical risk is minimized.
+In what follows, we show that a similar effect can be obtained if the empirical risk is minimized (i.e., as in Fig. \ref{fig:weak-features}(b)).
 The second aspect is the scaling $\eta$, we will motivate different choices and show how they can yield quite different results.